 - The school district must conduct a screener assessment if another language is present, unless there is an abundance of evidence of academic success at the time the student enrolled in the school district.
-This may be based on prior student grades, GPA, and assessment scores from prior schools. - South Dakota school districts will utilize the World-class Instructional Design and Assessment (WIDA) Screener (online and paper) for students in grades one through 12, or the MODEL/KG-WAPT screener for Kindergarten and Junior Kindergarten students. - Each student whose score on one of the screening tools mentioned above is "not proficient" will be considered as an English learner and placed in an appropriate language assistance program.
+This may be based on prior student grades, GPA, and assessment scores from prior schools. - South Dakota school districts will utilize the World-class Instructional Design and Assessment (WIDA) Screener (online and paper) for students in grades Kindergarten through 12. - Each student whose score on one of the screening tools mentioned above is "not proficient" will be considered as an English learner and placed in an appropriate language assistance program.